-An agent or pathogen can be indirectly transmitted from a reservoir to a susceptible host on inanimate objects.
-Cleaning and disinfection are important practices to ensure that medical equipment surfaces do not serve as reservoirs for infectious pathogens.
+An agent or pathogen can be indirectly transmitted from a reservoir to a susceptible host by inanimate objects or contaminated environment.
+Cleaning and disinfection are important practices to ensure that medical equipment surfaces do not serve as means of transmission for infectious pathogens.
 Hands of healthcare personnel may transmit pathogens after touching an infected or colonized body site on a patient or a contaminated inanimate object if hand hygiene is not performed before touching another patient (Siegel, 2007).

 Patient-care devices, such as electronic thermometers, glucose monitoring devices, stethoscopes, blood-pressure cuffs, and other devices may transmit pathogens if they are contaminated with blood or bodily fluids or are shared between patients without cleaning and disinfecting.
-Shared toys may become a vehicle for transmitting respiratory viruses (eg, respiratory syncytial virus) or pathogenic bacteria (eg, Pseudomonas aeruginosa) among pediatric patients (Siegel, 2007).
+Shared toys may become a vehicle for transmitting respiratory viruses (eg, respiratory syncytial virus) or pathogenic bacteria (e.g., Pseudomonas aeruginosa) among pediatric patients (Siegel, 2007).